Guest Book: Page 30

 near Braunston and then got on to the line there.

-The trackbed was still negotiable but all
+The trackbed was still negotiable but all the

-the lines stations had been dismantled until you got to Long Itchington where
+lines stations had been dismantled until you got to Long Itchington where the

-On another occasion around 1987 after the cement traffic had finished I visited
+another occasion around 1987 after the cement traffic had finished I visited

 the line at Long Itchington and came across some Irish navvies ripping up the